-Rachel Schechtman, Macy’s brand experience officer, launched 36 STORY store-within-a-store concept shops in 15 states this week.
+Rachel Schechtman, Macy’s brand experience officer, launched 36 STORY store-within-a-store concept shops in 15 states.
 STORY has sections delineated by color with faux fur on the columns and fixtures that all match.

 Within those departments were some 400 curated products from local, national, and international brands such as Crayola, Levi’s, and MAC Cosmetics.

-Schechtman said STORY hired more than 270 managers as well as STORYtellers to participate in Macy’s new “Know + Tell” experiential training program to prepare for the launch of the concept.
+Schechtman said STORY hired more than 270 managers and STORYtellers to participate in Macy’s new “Know + Tell” experiential training program to prepare for the concept's launch.

 She said the program included a deep dive into what it takes to be successful in every part of the business, including building fixtures, engaging customers, and event production.
 You can see the video I took here:

-Despite all the written signs that explained the story of each section and the employees stuck in each, STORY looked like a hodgepodge of small things that didn’t seem easy to distinguish, especially since all were grouped by a single color.
-Yes, they had interactive elements like a wall like the old light-brite and places to draw but many people just walked on.
+Despite all the written signs explaining each section's story and the employees stuck in each, STORY looked like a hodgepodge of small things that didn’t seem easy to distinguish, especially since a single color grouped all.
+Yes, they had interactive elements like a wall like the old light-brite and places to draw, but many people just walked on.

-While one guy noticed my jacket and complimented me, two employees seated at one of the stations just chatted as I walked by.
+While one guy noticed my jacket and complimented me, two employees at one station just chatted as I walked by.
 From their press release, I expected to be encouraged to pick up, hold, and play with their merchandise. #aloneinmystory

 While it is a curated selection, this new trend of putting a lot of small products out and expecting shoppers to want to spend time examining them all just feels like work.